 Guinea pigs will go to the toilet anywhere and everywhere, so maintaining cleanliness is a big job.
 However, it is one that will help you avoid visits to the vet.
 Guinea pigs are prone to urinary tract infections as they are so low to the ground, so keeping their space clean will prevent this.

-While having a nice big enclosure is great, they will get bored very easily if there is no stimulation or enrichment.
+While having a nice big enclosure is great, they will get bored easily without stimulation or enrichment.
 Providing enrichment is another part of the daily routine – another blog on this to come.

-This is really just scratching the surface but these are some of the basics I like to present to customers thinking about becoming guinea pig owners.
-They make such wonderful pets and if cared for properly and handled appropriately, they will be very interactive and trusting.
+This is just scratching the surface, but I like to present these basics to customers thinking about becoming guinea pig owners.
+They make such wonderful pets; if cared for properly and handled appropriately, they will be very interactive and trusting.

-Online Courses Australia is a short course, CPD Accredited training provided that covers more than 20 different professional areas, give us a call today on 1300 611 404 or email our friendly team at firstname.lastname@example.org and we’ll be happy to talk you through some of your Animal Health course options.
+Online Courses Australia is a short course, CPD Endorsed training that covers more than 20 professional areas.
+Call us today at 1300 611 404 or email our friendly team at firstname.lastname@example.org, and we’ll be happy to talk you through some of your Animal Health course options.